-Subdivision 1.
-It shall be the duty of the Chair of the Board to:

-- A. Attend and preside at all meetings of the Board; - B. Assist in the preparation of meeting agendas and the annual work plan; - C. See that orders and resolutions of the Board are carried into effect; - D. Sign and execute documents as may be required for the Board's exercise of its powers, except as otherwise required by law; and - E. Perform such other duties applicable to the office as are necessary to fulfill the powers and duties of the Board as set forth in this Agreement, and as provided by law.
+- A. It shall be the duty of the Chair of the Board to: - 1.
+Attend and preside at all meetings of the Board; - 2.
+Assist in the preparation of meeting agendas and the annual work plan; - 3.
+See that orders and resolutions of the Board are carried into effect; - Sign and execute documents as may be required for the Board's exercise of its powers, except as otherwise required by law; and - Perform such other duties applicable to the office as are necessary to fulfill the powers and duties of the Board as set forth in this Agreement, and as provided by law.

-Subdivision 2.
-It shall be the duty of the Vice Chair of the Board to:

-- A. Perform the duties of the Chair in the Chair's absence; and - B. Perform other duties as assigned from time to time by the Board.

-Subdivision 3.
-It shall be the duty of the Secretary/Treasurer of the Board to:

-- A. Keep and post a true and accurate record of the proceedings of all meetings of the Board; - B. Keep a record of all amendments, alterations and additions to this Agreement; - C. Prepare and process all correspondence; - D. Prepare and file all reports and statements as required by law and this Agreement;

-- E. Keep all financial accounts of the WMO, and prepare and present to the Board full and detailed financial statements of the WMO prior to its annual meeting; and - F. Perform other duties as assigned from time to time by the Board.
+- B. It shall be the duty of the Vice Chair of the Board to: - 1.
+Perform the duties of the Chair in the Chair's absence; and - 2.
+Perform other duties as assigned from time to time by the Board. - C. It shall be the duty of the Secretary/Treasurer of the Board to: - Keep and post a true and accurate record of the proceedings of all meetings of the Board; - Keep a record of all amendments, alterations and additions to this Agreement; - 3.
+Prepare and process all correspondence; - 4.
+Prepare and file all reports and statements as required by law and this Agreement; - Keep all financial accounts of the WMO, and prepare and present to the Board full and detailed financial statements of the WMO prior to its annual meeting; and - 6.
+Perform other duties as assigned from time to time by the Board.

+The Board may delegate powers and duties of the Officers to WMO staff as necessary to accomplish the work of the WMO.